loophp/collection/README.md

 [new Collection object][16].

-Also, unlike regular PHP arrays where keys must be either of type `int` or `string`, this collection library let you use any kind of type for keys:
+Also, unlike regular PHP arrays where keys must be either of type `int` or `string`, this collection library lets you use any kind of type for keys:
 `integer`, `string`, `objects`, `arrays`, ... anything!
 This library could be a valid replacement for [\SplObjectStorage][17] but with much more features.